Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

   }
 ```

-You can try the `/adminconsent` endpoint on the home page of the sample by clicking on the blurb in the bottom right.
+You can try the `/adminconsent` endpoint on the "Admin" page of the sample by clicking on the link on the navbar.

 ![admin consent endpoint](../ReadmeFiles/ch1_admin_consent_endpoint.png)